Staying safe & enjoying the outdoors responsibly

 Don’t take your dog into fields of vegetables or fruit unless there is a clear path, such as a core path or right of way, and keep your dog to the path.

-Pick up and remove your dog’s faeces if it defecates in a public place.
+Pick up and remove your dog’s faeces if it defecates in a public place, they can carry diseases that can be harmful to both livestock and humans.